hypothe/AI4RO2_E/4Git/README.md

 Python3 is needed to launch those scripts.
 ENHSP-19 is also needed to solve the domain-problem couple.
 By default the position of the planner executable is assumed at `/root/ENHSP-Public/enhsp`, to change it open `run.py` and modify the `enigne_path` global variable.

+---

+# Changes

+-  pass from h,g to ratio, simplifying the plot and whatever